Popular words in English. A list of basic English words for live communication. Greetings and farewells

 at the concert- at the concert

-at the lesson- on the lesson
+at the lesson- at the lesson

 this– this, this, this